 1 Virginia Bacay Watson is professor at the Daniel K. Inouye Asia-Pacific Center for Security Studies in Honolulu, Hawaii.
-She teaches and publishes on 2 Mira Rapp-Hooper, Shields of the Republic: the triumph and peril of America's alliances (Cambridge, MA and London, England: Harvard University Press, 2020), p.
-5.
+She teaches and publishes on topics including emerging technologies and geopolitics, Southeast Asia, and Indo-Pacific security.

+Mira Rapp-Hooper, Shields of the Republic: the triumph and peril of America's alliances (Cambridge, MA and London, England: Harvard University Press, roughly two-thirds of the world's population.3 Conditions that spurred the creation of the hub-and-spokes model are no longer present, and the challenge that China poses today calls for a different alliance arrangement and a "different partners." mix of Discourse on this issue has coalesced around three distinct, although not mutually exclusive, modalities.